 3. Grow & Nurture Your Network

 Another one of the best tips for real estate agents is prioritizing your network.
 Your best lead and referral sources are your friends, family, and past clients because you already have a relationship with them, and they can attest to your integrity, skills, and trustworthiness as a real estate professional.
-When you nurture these relationships, it returns tenfold, and they will keep you top of their minds when they’re ready to buy or sell their home too.
+When you nurture these relationships, it returns tenfold, and they will keep you top of mind when they’re ready to buy or sell their home, too.
+Below are some ways to nurture your network:

-A convenient way to send customized messages to your network is by creating custom postcards and sending them via direct mail.
-ProspectsPLUS! can do this with its occasion mailing campaign that lets you schedule a full year of postcards in just a few minutes.
+ProspectsPLUS! can help you send custom postcards with its occasion mailing campaign that lets you schedule a full year of postcards in just a few minutes.
 You can choose from dozens of occasions and mix and match to create the perfect greeting.

 4. Build Your Online Presence